 In our fast-paced consumer society, we are under constant pressure to buy and collect, so we accumulate more and more things.
 But we don’t learn to let go.
 A messy room can make it harder to find things when they are needed, and in professional settings, it might result in missed deadlines or losing important documents.
-We also struggle with never-ending to-do lists, dates to remember, events to attend, so our time becomes as cluttered as the space in which we live and work.
+We also struggle with never-ending to-do lists, dates to remember, and events to attend, so our time becomes as cluttered as the space in which we live and work.
 All this leads to a state of overwhelm which is harmful to physical and emotional well-being.

 Researchers at UCLA’s Centre on Everyday Lives and Families (CELF) have identified a direct link between the stress hormone cortisol and clutter.
 A further paper from the American Association for Nurse Anaesthetists, suggests that people with messy homes are 77% more likely to have weight issues.
 It is believed that weight gain is due to the rise in stress levels that comes along with a cluttered existence.
 Stress alters the way fat is deposited because of the specific hormones and other chemicals your body produces when you’re stressed.